Eki-Net Mobile Ticket Quick Guide

 Step 3 (0:51) select the train.

 Step 4~5 (1:05) select the seat type: eTicket non-reserve, Tokudane discount (reserve), Green Car, JRE POINT Green Car upgrade, etc., then select having a seat assigned or select via the seat map.
+Tokudane availability is indicated by a green banner next to the car number.

 Step 6 (1:49) select your credit card, enter security code and purchase you eTicket.